 The 1400cc Watercooled Campervans kick off around £25,000 and will nudge £40k for something all singing and dancing on a Dealer’s forecourt.
 At the time of writing this (January 2020) the blue example, we used for these pictures was for sale with VW Kampers at £29,995.

 A big thanks to Ian and Tim at VW Kampers for the loan of this vehicle.
-Should you be considering a Brazilian Kombi as your next Camper, give these guys a call or look them up online.
+Should you be considering a Brazilian Kombi as your next Camper, give these guys a call or look them up online, and don’t forget that we have a huge range of Brazilian Kombi parts and accessories.